Grounded Reason

 • You have a single favorite team and live in their TV market

-• You want to watch a team or teams in TV markets outside where you live
+• You want to watch a team or teams in TV markets outside of where you live

 Generally, if you live in a team’s TV market, you will need access to the local, regional sports network that has the rights to broadcast that team.
 If you live outside the team’s TV market, then you can watch using MLB.TV.
-To confuse matters more, there are nationally televised games that air on Fox, ESPN, MLB Network, and FS1.
-On top of that, Apple TV+ has streaming rights to 2 games, every Friday Night this season.
+To confuse matters more, there are nationally televised games that air on Fox, ESPN, MLB Network, TBS, and FS1.
+On top of that, Apple TV+ has streaming rights to 2 games, every Friday Night this season, and Peacock will stream a game live every Sunday.
 But don’t worry.
 I’ll explain how to watch baseball this season for all of these situations without the need for cable or satellite TV.

 Watch Your Favorite MLB Team Without Cable